brootaylor/brootaylor-v3/src/_content/pages/about.md

 ## About this website

-This website has been the home of my personal blog for a fair few years.
-Everything written here represents my opinions and perspectives on various things.
-It *doesn't* reflect or represent the views of anyone I work for or with.
+This site has been home to my personal blog for a fair few years.
+Everything written here reflects my own opinions and perspectives &mdash; it *doesn't* represent the views of anyone I work for or with.

-I also use it as a platform for experimenting with newer frontend web technologies & techniques &mdash; so there's every chance it may look a little 'wonky' now and then.
-Please forgive me if something doesn't look quite right or work properly on your screen at the moment.
+I also use it to experiment with newer frontend techniques, so expect the odd rough edge now and then.
+I wrote about my decision to [redesign & develop it in the open](/writing/2022-02-22/redesigning-in-the-open), which has been equal parts fun and scary for a recovering perfectionist.

 I resonate with Ethan when he says, [let a website be a worry stone](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/){rel="external"}. {.call-out}

-If you have any issues, questions or spot any spelling mistakes(!), I'd appreciate it if you could let me know by submitting a [GitHub issue](https://github.com/brootaylor/brootaylor-v3/issues){rel="external"}, or by [emailing me directly](/contact).
+If you spot an issue, a question, or a typo(!), I'd appreciate it if you could let me know by submitting a [GitHub issue](https://github.com/brootaylor/brootaylor-v3/issues){rel="external"}, or by [emailing me directly](/contact).

-I've also written about my decision to [redesign & develop my website in the open](/writing/2022-02-22/redesigning-in-the-open) which has both been fun and scary.
-Not least because I'm a bit of a perfectionist and doing it this way has helped wean me off the need to have things completely polished before showing them.

-### &ldquo;Ai&rdquo; crawlers and tracking

-Even though it's more than likely [too late & doesn't work anyway](https://blog.jim-nielsen.com/2023/robots-txt/){rel="external"}, I attempted to opt `brootaylor.com` out of its content being used to train AI models.
-By disallowing known web crawlers used for training AI models in my [<code>robots.txt</code> file](https://brootaylor.com/robots.txt).

-I wrote a bit about this initial approach to [opting out of "Ai" crawlers](/writing/2025-01-01/robots-txt) &mdash; but soon realised this wasn't going to work in the slightest.
-So I decided to try a different approach by [*attempting*] to make it trickier for them to scrape my content.

-[I wrote about this](/writing/2025-01-05/ai-bot-blocker) and you're welcome to nick the code and use it on your website if you think it'll work for you.

-This all really does feel like a game of whack-a-mole though.

-I also added an ["Ai" *'manifesto'* page](/ai) in an attempt to put a stake in the ground &mdash; *(for my website anyhow)* &mdash; and to let folks know that nothing published on this website and on my blog was written by an "Ai".

-It's probably worth mentioning that [I don't use any tracking technologies](/privacy#analytics-%26-tracking) &mdash; (*home-grown or third-party*) &mdash; to collect information about what you read or click on this website.

----

-More information about the technology used to make this website is available in this [<code>humans.txt</code> file](https://brootaylor.com/humans.txt).
+I don't use any tracking technologies on this site &mdash; more on that [in my privacy policy](/privacy#analytics-%26-tracking).
+I've also had a go at [opting AI training crawlers out](/ai) of this site.
+If you're curious about the tech stack this website is built with, take a look at its [<code>humans.txt</code> file](/humans.txt).

 ---